asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Transport-Selection.md

 bind=[2001:470:e20f:42::42]
 ```

-!!! warning
+/// warning
-    It might be tempting to use a wildcard IPv6 address to bind a single transport to allow both IPv6 and IPv4.
-In this configuration IPv6 mapped IPv4 addresses will be used which is unsupported by PJSIP.
-This will cause a SIP message parsing failure.
+It might be tempting to use a wildcard IPv6 address to bind a single

-[//]: # (end-warning)
+transport to allow both IPv6 and IPv4.
+In this configuration IPv6
+mapped IPv4 addresses will be used which is unsupported by PJSIP.
+This
+will cause a SIP message parsing failure.
+///

 Common Issues
 =============